A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Introduction

 Our goal is therefore to resolve this dilemma and provide a unified framework for estimation and hypothesis testing based on Bayes factors.
 The idea is the same as for the \textit{P}-value function; we consider the Bayes factor as a function of the tested parameter.
-We then use this \emph{Bayes factor function} to derive point estimates, interval estimates, and Bayes factors (as shown in the right plot in Figure~\ref{fig:pvalfun}), establishing a duality between hypothesis testing and parameter estimation.
-Our framework builds on the recently proposed Bayesian support interval \citep{Wagenmakers2020, Pawel2023} and extends it with the novel concept of point estimation based on Bayes factors.
-We call the resulting estimate the \emph{maximum evidence estimate} (MEE) -- the parameter value that receives the most evidential support from the data over a specified alternative hypothesis.
+We then use this \emph{support curve} to derive point estimates, interval estimates, and Bayes factors (as shown in the right plot in Figure~\ref{fig:pvalfun}), establishing a duality between hypothesis testing and parameter estimation.
 This provides data analysts with a unified framework for statistical inference centred around the Bayes factor.

-Approaches related to the Bayes factor function have recently been proposed in the physics community under the names of `Bayes factor surface' \citep{Fowlie2024} and `\textit{K} ratio' \citep{Afzal2023}.
-Another method called `Bayes factor function' has recently been proposed by \citet{Johnson2023}.
+Interval estimates based on the Bayes factor have been proposed under the name of the Bayesian support interval \citep{Wagenmakers2020, Pawel2023}.
+Similarly, looking at the Bayes factor as a function of parameter values has been proposed in the physics community under the names of `Bayes factor surface' \citep{Fowlie2024} and `\textit{K} ratio' \citep{Afzal2023}, and by \citet{Rouder2018} in the context of teaching Bayesian statistics.
+A method called `Bayes factor function' has been proposed by \citet{Johnson2023}.
 In this approach, Bayes factors are viewed as a function of a hyperparameter of the prior \emph{under the alternative hypothesis} but for a fixed null hypothesis.
-We acknowledge that introducing another concept with the same name may be confusing, but we think that Bayes factor function is the most appropriate name, in analogy to \textit{P}-value function.
+The Bayes factor function can in some cases be made equivalent to the support curve if the roles of the null and alternative hypothesis are reversed and point mass priors are assigned to the parameter under the alternative, yet this seems rather unnatural from the perspective of both methods.
+Finally, a similar attempt of reconciling Bayesian interval estimation and hypothesis testing with a focus on the `Bayesian evidence value' has been investigated by \citet{Kelter2022}.

+While many elements of support curve inference have been considered in earlier articles, this paper provides a synthesis of these ideas from the perspective of the support curve as a counterpart to the \textit{P}-value function.
+A novel contribution is the concept of point estimation based on Bayes factors.
+We call the resulting estimate the \emph{maximum evidence estimate} (MEE).
+The MEE is the parameter value that maximizes the support curve, and as such, is the parameter value that receives the most evidential support from the data over a specified alternative hypothesis.
+Finally, this paper shows how support curves can be applied in several areas where they have never been used before (meta-analysis, replication studies, and logistic regression).